Writing Great Website Content

 - Provide additional context and information to support your content.

-Focus on getting the draft content out ASAP
+Focus on getting the draft content revised ASAP

-Psychoactive needs content to fill the designs, so a draft needs to be ready before we begin the design phase.
-In most situations, this means you’ll only have a few weeks to create the draft during the wireframe phase, and then a few more weeks to polish it during the design phase.
+Psychoactive needs revised content to fill the designs, so the draft needs to become our revised copy before we begin the design phase.
+In most situations, this means you’ll only have a few weeks to refine the draft during the wireframe phase, and then a few more weeks to finalise it during the design phase.
 It doesn't need to be perfect, but it does need to indicate that what we are proposing in the wireframes actually aligns with the structure of the content.

 Content doc example to get you started